ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ### Learning Objectives

-### PART 1: Intro to the tidyverse
+### PART 1: Intro to the `tidyverse`
 #### How to analyse population change of forest vertebrates

 1. How to write a custom `ggplot2` function
 2. How to use `gather()` and `spread()` from the `tidyr` package
 3. How to parse numbers using `parse_number()` from the `readr` package
 4. How to use the `distinct()` function from `dplyr`
-5. How to use the `filter()` function from `dplyr
+5. How to use the `filter()` function from `dplyr`
 6. How to use the `mutate()` function from `dplyr`
 7. How to use the `summarise()`/`summarize()` function from `dplyr`
 8. How to use the `tidy()` function from the `broom` package to summarise model results
 9. How to use the `select()` function from `dplyr`

+<b>In this tutorial, we will focus on how to efficiently format, manipulate and visualise large datasets.
+We will use the `tidyr` and `dplyr` packages to clean up data frames and calculate new variables.
+We will use the `broom` and `purr` packages to make the modelling of thousands of population trends more efficient.
+We will use the `ggplot2` package to make graphs, maps of occurrence records, and to visualise ppulation trends and then we will arrange all of our graphs together using the `gridExtra` package.</b>

+We will be working with population data from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a> and red deer occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>, both of which are publicly available datasets.

-Model population change for vertebrate forest species and see whether greater population change is found for longer duration studies
+__First, we will model population change for vertebrate forest species to see whether greater population change is found for longer duration studies.__

+Here are the packages we need.
+Note that not all `tidyverse` packages load automatically with `library(tidyverse)` -  only the core ones do, so you need to load `broom` separately.
+If you don't have some of the packages installed, you can install them using `ìnstall.packages("package-name")`.

 ```r
 # Packages ----